SYRIAN CRISIS: 10 YEARS ON

 More than 6 Million Syrian Children Need Humanitarian Assistance*.

 2021 marks the tenth year of the Syrian Crisis, and children remain at the centre of the tragedy.
-Across the entire region, every child has been impacted by the violence, displacement, severed family ties and lack of access to basic services such as clean water, health care and education, caused by the ongoing conflict.
+Across the entire region, children have been impacted by violence, displacement, severed family ties and lack of access to basic services such as clean water, health care and education, caused by the ongoing conflict.

-There’s no overnight solution to the ongoing 10 year Syrian crisis.
-Most children know no other life – but with your donations we can give them the essentials they need for hope.
+For many Syrian children they know nothing other than war – but with your donation we can give them the essentials they need for hope.
 Hope for a better future.

 UNICEF & Partners Are On The Ground

-In Syria and the surrounding countries, we’re providing children with the critical essentials to help them cope with the impact of conflict and hopefully look towards a better 10 years ahead.
+In Syria and the surrounding countries, UNICEF is providing children with the critical essentials to help them cope with the impact of conflict and look towards a better 10 years ahead.